iteria-app/lowcode/babel-config.md

-Ak tvoj projekt obsahuje babel dependency tak treba do projektu pridat @babel/plugin-transform-react-jsx-source:
-`npm install --save-dev @babel/plugin-transform-react-jsx-source` or
+## Babel configuration

+If your project contains babel dependency then you need to add "@babel/plugin-transform-react-jsx-source to the project":

 `npm install --save-dev @babel/plugin-transform-react-jsx-source`

+or

+`npm install --save-dev @babel/plugin-transform-react-jsx-source`

-Potom treba pridať túto závislosť aj do `babel.config.js` => module.exports => plugins
+Then you need to add this dependency to  `babel.config.js` => module.exports => plugins